MinxZ/multi_label/README.md

 # multi_label
+A project started for iMaterialist Challenge (Fashion) at FGVC5(https://www.kaggle.com/c/imaterialist-challenge-fashion-2018).
+I achived 22nd (top 11%) in the end. https://www.kaggle.com/meikintom

-## A multi label classifier implemented with Keras.
+## A multi-label multi-loss-func classifier implemented with Keras.
 I change the Keras ImageGenerator a little to support multi-label datasuch as:

 category: [0, 1, 0, 0] (Only one category for one object)